 On 3, I basically don’t think this matters.
 I hadn’t considered it largely because it seems super irrelevant.
 It matters far more if any individual people shouldn’t be there or some individuals should be there who aren’t.
 AFAICT without much digging, they all seem to be doing a fine job and I don’t see the need for a male/poc though feel free to point out a reason.
-I think nearly nobody feels they have a problem to report and then upon finding out that they are reporting to a white woman feels they can no longer do so.
+I think nearly nobody feels they have a problem to report and then upon finding out that they are reporting to a white woman feel they can no longer do so.
+I would really hate to see EA become a place where we are constantly fretting and questioning demographic makeups of small EA organizations to make sure that they have enough of all the traits.
+It’s a giant waste of time, energy and other resources

 On 4, this is a risk with basically all nonprofit organizations.
 Do we feel AI safety organizations are exaggerating the problem?
 How about SWP?
 Do you think they exaggerate the number of shrimp or how likely they are to be sentient?
 How about Givewell?
 Should we be concerned about their cost-effectiveness analyses?
 It’s always a question to ask but usually, a concern would come with something more concrete or a statistic.
 For example, the charity Will Macaskill talks about in the UK that helps a certain kind of Englishperson who is statistically ahead (though I can’t remember if this is Scotts or Irishmen or another group)